dydxprotocol/v4-testnets/README.md

-# dYdX V4 Public Testnet
+# dYdX v4 Mainnet
-Welcome to the public testnet for dYdX V4!
-We'll be using this repo for distributing binaries, coordinating genesis, etc.
+Welcome to the Mainnet for dYdX v4!
+This repo will be used for distributing binaries, coordinating genesis, etc.

 ## Useful Links
 - [Testnet documentations](https://v4-teacher.vercel.app/)